WilliamZhuGitHub/Mancala/README.md

 ## Tech
 * Built using Java and Java FX
 * Java FXML generated using Scenebuilder
-* Manacal Board built using Photoshop
+* Mancala Board built using Photoshop